Trump, Biden cede stage to voters for Election Day verdict

 Just a short walk from the White House, for block after block, stores had their windows and doors covered.
 Some kept just a front door open, hoping to attract a little business.

-Both candidates voted early, but first lady Melania Trump was set to cast her ballot Tuesday near Mar-a-Lago, the couple’s estate in Palm Beach, Florida.
+Both candidates voted early, and first lady Melania Trump cast her ballot Tuesday near Mar-a-Lago, the couple’s estate in Palm Beach, Florida.
+Mrs. Trump, who recently recovered from COVID-19, was the only one not wearing a mask as she entered the polling site.
+Her spokeswoman, Stephanie Grisham, said the first lady was the only person at the polling site besides poll workers and her staff — all of whom were tested.

-The candidates blitzed through the battleground states on Monday, with Biden also pushing into Ohio, a state once thought to be safe for Trump.
-The president, for his part, packed in five rallies, Air Force One streaking across the sky as he drew crowds in North Carolina, Pennsylvania, Michigan, Wisconsin and then back in Michigan again.

-His finale stretched past midnight in Grand Rapids, where he had also held his last rally in 2016.
-It marked the end of an era in American politics, one in part defined by the massive and exuberant gatherings that the president continued to hold despite warnings from his government’s own public health experts to avoid crowds during the pandemic.

-The next president will inherit an anxious nation, reeling from a once-in-a-century heath crisis that has closed schools and businesses and that is worsening as the weather turns cold.
+Whoever wins will have to deal with an anxious nation, reeling from a once-in-a-century heath crisis that has closed schools and businesses and that is worsening as the weather turns cold.

+In Atlanta, occupational therapy practitioner Justin Windom, 29, said he was unsure if he was going to vote until last night.
+But after speaking with his parents and one of his patients, he said he decided to get up at the crack of dawn and cast his ballot for Biden as the “lesser of two evils.”

+RELATED: Nation by nation, the world watches Election Day in the US

 “We are entering the most concerning and most deadly phase of this pandemic,” Birx wrote in a memo distributed to top administration officials.
 She added that the nation was not implementing “balanced” measures needed to slow the spread of the virus.
-One recipient confirmed the contents that were initially reported Monday by The Washington Post.
+The contents were first reported Monday by The Washington Post.

-The pandemic has shadowed the campaign, which has largely been a referendum of Trump’s handling of the virus.

 In Concord, New Hampshire, 70-year-old Linda Eastman said she was giving her vote to Trump, saying, “Maybe he wasn’t perfect with the coronavirus, but I think he did the best that he could with what he had.”